 PASS PLUS is a training scheme for new drivers.
 It’s much more than just a few extra driving lessons.
-This specially designed course by the Driving Standards Agency (DSA), with the help of insurers and the driving instruction industry, helps you:
+This specially designed course by the Driving and Vehicle Standards Agency (DVSA), with the help of insurers and the driving instruction industry, helps you:

 - gain valuable driving experience safely – you will be taught how to deal with a wide range of road and traffic situations, many of which you probably won’t have faced before

 - build on your existing skills and knowledge – it can take years to become a skilled driver.
 PASS PLUS helps get you there by speeding up the learning process under expert tuition